Work with F5 Beacon¶

 To see a more detailed view of an application, click on the application name in the List View or one of the headers in the slide panel.
 The detailed view provides multiple tabs showing various aspects of the application.
-For components that use an F5 health source (BIG-IP, BIG-IQ, monitors or DNS Load Balancer), metrics can also be viewed on the Application Map tab.
+For components with health metrics, graphs of the metrics can be viewed on the Application Map tab.

 The Health & Events tab displays health history and related events for an application.

 From the Application Map tab, applications can also be edited, by toggling to Edit Mode.